Rurusetto/rurusetto/content/posts/mvis/index.md

 - `Radius` by a slider
 - `X Position` by a slider
 - `Y Position` by a slider
-- `Use custom accent colour` by a toggle button
+- `Use custom accent colour` by a toggle button and change an accent color by red, green and blue sliders

 # preview